 Inspired Journeys: Travel Writers in Search of the Muse

 I’m delighted to have my essay included in this anthology: Inspired Journeys: Travel Writers in Search of the Muse.
-It is edited by Brian Bouldrey and due out from University of Wisconsin Press in November 2016.
+It is edited by Brian Bouldrey and published by the University of Wisconsin Press.

 No thanks to me, my luck changes when I go in search of Giambattista Tiepolo, the 18th century Venetian painter and subject of my novel, The Merchants of Light.

 On that journey, I went looking for facts, but found so much more.
 My experience wasn’t unique and my essay is in good company in an eclectic anthology of pieces by writers who, like myself, went in search of the sources of inspiration and found much more than they bargained for.

 “In this outstanding volume, editor Brian Bouldrey has assembled a stellar collection of writers—true storytellers all—who describe in the most human of terms their varied pilgrimages around the world in search of their elusive muses.” —June Sawyers, Booklist

 Around the World in 100 Books